gonzex/test_abidocs/doc/developers/abimkdocs.md

 The directory in *italic* are mainly used to build the website and are not visible outside.
 The other directories contain markdown files, each directory is associated to an entry in the website menu (see `pages` in `mkdocs.yml`).
-Each directory has `index.md` file that is supposed to give an overview
+Each directory contains an `index.md` file that is supposed to give an overview

 `lessons/lesson_bse.html` becomes `lesson/bse.md`

 images and additional material associated to the lesson are stored in the `lesson/bse_assets`

 !!! note
+    If `True`, use `<page_name>/index.hmtl` style files with hyperlinks to the directory.
+If `False`, use `<page_name>.html style file with hyperlinks to the file.
+    True generates nicer URLs, but False is useful if browsing the output on a filesystem.

 ### Front matter